Yona-Appletree/lpmini2024/crates/lp-pool/README.md

 # lp-pool

-A memory pool allocator for embedded and `no_std` environments.
+A variable-size memory pool allocator for embedded and `no_std` environments.

 ## Overview

-`lp-pool` provides a fixed-size block allocator with thread-local access and custom collections optimized for constrained environments.
+`lp-pool` provides a variable-size block allocator with thread-local access and custom collections optimized for constrained environments.
 It implements the `allocator-api2` trait, making it compatible with standard Rust patterns while maintaining `no_std` compatibility.

 ## Features

-- **Fixed-size block allocator** with free list management
+- **Variable-size block allocator** with free list management and automatic coalescing
 - **Thread-local pool access** via `LpMemoryPool::run()`
 - **Pool-backed collections**: `LpVec`, `LpString`, `LpBTreeMap`, `LpBox`
 - **allocator-api2 compatible** for use with standard collection patterns
 - **Dynamic resizing** with grow/shrink support
+- **Efficient memory usage** - allocations are sized to fit the requested size
+- **Block coalescing** - adjacent free blocks are automatically merged
 - **Allocation tracking** (optional, via `alloc-meta` feature)

 ## Usage